 Phone Consultations (free of charge) are 20 minutes, where I assess your clinical needs and make sure we are a good clinical match.

-You suggested a book in session that I read to my child.
+You suggested a book that I should read to my child.
 Can you tell me again what it was?

 How often do we need to meet and how many sessions do I need?

-Generally, we will have one, 50-minute session per week.
+Generally, we will have one, 53-minute session per week.
 During intake, we will discuss your therapeutic goals to see if this is appropriate.
 I am able to offer longer sessions or more frequent sessions on an individual basis.
-Conversely, we may reach a place where sessions occurring every other week or monthly.
+Conversely, we may reach a place where sessions occur every other week or monthly.

 The number of sessions needed depends greatly on what you want out of therapy.
 Generally, 3-10 sessions are the average length for short-term work.
 For people seeking long-term work, we can assess what your desire is and create a treatment plan to fit these goals.

 Being a licensed therapist has taught me many skills, but providing medication is beyond my scope of practice.
 I am happy to refer you to psychiatrists to explore your options further.

 Medication is one tool people can utilize during treatment.
 We can explore if this may be a fit for you.
 I am happy to communicate and work with your psychiatrist to make sure you are taken care of (but only after discussion with you and obtaining signed permission first!).